xaxuke/electrum-pesetacoin-server/README-IRC.md

-IRC is used by Electrum-DOGE server to find 'peers' - other Electrum-DOGE servers.
+IRC is used by Electrum-PESETACOIN server to find 'peers' - other Electrum-PESETACOINE servers.
 The current list can be seen by running:

     electrum-peseta-server peers